AmeetGill/Trison/README.md

 Inserting message in a tunnel

 Message with same id can exist in same tunnel.
+So you can process a message again and again (a Feature that i am thinking of)
 ```typescript
   ...
   // for STTunnel and ConditionTunnel